thejessleigh/generic-flask-skeleton/README.md

 # Running Tests

-To run the test suite, make sure you've installed the packages listed in `requirements.txt`.
+To run the test suite, make sure you've run `poetry install --dev` and activated your virtual environment.
 Then run `pytest --cov=application_name`

 Pull requests that cause the repository's overall test coverage to drop below X% or cause a decrease in coverage of %Y or more will be rejected.
 Please make sure to update tests in accordance with your changes.